Location: Bowling Green, KY Category: Staff Posted On: Mon Apr 5 2021 Job Description:

 Testing: Must successfully complete a standard battery of tests according to Police Officer Professional Standards requirements to determine suitability and adaptability as a police officer.

-Training: Successful completion of basic training and successful completion of Field Training with this department.
+Training: Successful completion of basic training (754 classroom hours) and successful completion of Field Training with this department.

 Physical: Excellent physical condition.
 Must be capable of strenuous physical effort during arrest operations.
 Must have ability to maintain satisfactory fitness level as delineated in the Law Enforcement Officer Essential Job Functions form.
 Must pass semi-annual departmental firearms training.

 Salary Grade: 106 Salary: $17.42/hr

 Kentucky state law requires all public institutions of postsecondary education to conduct pre-employment criminal background checks to determine suitability for employment.

 Western Kentucky University (WKU) is committed to a policy and practice of providing equal employment and educational opportunities to all individuals.
 In accordance with Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Revised 1992, and the Americans with Disabilities Act of 1990, no form of discrimination or harassment will be tolerated at WKU on the basis of race, color, ethnicity, national origin, creed, religion, political belief, sex, sexual orientation, gender identity/expression, marital status, age, uniformed services, veteran status, genetic information, pregnancy, childbirth or related medical conditions, or physical or mental disability in admission to career and technical education programs and/or activities, or employment practices.